Copyright 2024 The Penzai Authors.

 from penzai import pz

-from penzai.example_models import simple_mlp
+from penzai.models import simple_mlp

 Setting up Penzai#

-For this tutorial, we’ll enable Treescope (Penzai’s pretty-printer) as the default IPython pretty-printer.
+For this tutorial, we’ll enable Treescope (Penzai’s companion pretty-printer) as the default IPython pretty-printer.
 This is recommended when using Penzai in an interactive environment.

 What are selectors?#